Waking up at 3am: what your body is telling you and what helps

 Morning light and evening darkness – essential for circadian rhythm.
 Dim lights and reduce screens in the last two hours of your evening.

-If your partner snores, sleeping separately may sometimes be the kindest and healthiest solution.
+If your partner snores, sleeping separately may sometimes be the healthiest solution.

 The 3am waking is a signal that something needs to change.